aditya1q/aditya1q/README.md

 - 👋 Hi, I’m @adityatiwari
 - 👀 I’m interested in web development / Software Development.
-- 🌱 I’m a frontend developer passionate about building responsive and dynamic web applications using React/Next.js and Tailwind CSS.
+- 🌱 I’m a frontend developer, passionate about building responsive and dynamic web applications using React/Next.js and Tailwind CSS.
 My expertise lies in working on trading platforms and applications that provide real-time information.
 I have successfully completed more than three major projects in this domain.
-- 💞️ I’m looking to collaborate on projects related to web development
+- 💞️ I’m looking to collaborate on projects related to web development.
 - 📫 How to reach me :
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I've implemented TradingView Lightweight Chart in projects.
 Now, I'm working with the TradingView Advanced Chart library, which I plan to implement in future projects.